procurios/middleware-dispatcher/README.md

 Simple PSR-15 compliant middleware dispatcher

 ## Goal
-The goal of this library is to provide a minimal implementation of the PSR-15 specification (currently in draft) that is compatible with older callback middleware.
+The goal of this library is to provide a minimal implementation of the PSR-15 specification that is compatible with older callback middleware.

 ## Installation
 ```